eigerco/amplifier-advisory-committee/src/chains/_TEMPLATE/REVIEW.md

 - [ ] Governance and Compliance
 - [ ] Smart Contracts Security
 - [ ] Vulnerability Scanning
-- [ ] 3rd Party Audits and history of exploits
+- [ ] 3rd-party audits and history of exploits
 - [ ] Risk of use for developers/users
 ### Code Quality and Transparency of the Axelar Integration Components
 [ ]